natelandau/shell-scripting-templates/README.md

 [examples/session-info](examples/session-info)

 > This script leverages the Bash Function Library, displaying a banner with user and system information.

-<a id="templates"></a>

 ## Templates